vasanthbhaskara/vasanthbhaskara.github.io/_pages/about.md

 ## ACHIEVEMENTS

+### Attained a Grade of 9.0 or above in 83% of courses taken at NITC so far (Jan 2024)
+- Secured more than 9 points (i.e., S and A grades) in 44 courses of the total 53 courses credited at NIT Calicut

 ### Secured highest grade in the courses on Machine Learning, Computer Programming, Robotics and Mathematics courses during Bachelor's (Dec 2023)
 - Secured highest grade in the courses: "ME4131D: Machine Learning for Data Science and Analytics", "ZZ1004D: Computer Programming", "ME4023D: Introduction To Robotics" and all the Mathematics courses during Bachelor's at NIT Calicut

+### Top 3 in the Mechanical Engineering Department after the end of 6th Semester (Nov 2023)
+- Standing among the Top 3 in the entire undergraduate class of Mechanical Engineering, consisting of 200+ students, after the conclusion of the 6th semester

 ### Selected for the Summer Fellowship programs at IIT Madras and IIT Kanpur (May 2023)
 - Selected for the IIT Madras Summer Fellowship (SFP) program and the IIT Kanpur SURGE program